Fueling the Brain for a Long and Healthy Life

-The average retirement age of a physician is between 67-74 years of age.
-Of those physicians who leave full time work, 40% will continue with some part time medical practice.
-The overall average life expectancy in the US is 79.3 yrs (F-81.6, M-76.9).
-That means life will end for 50% of all adults at that age … however 50% will continue to live, maybe for many more years.
-College graduates also tend to have a greater than 8 year life expectancy over their counterparts (making up a significant portion of the latter half on the Gaussian curve).
-There are things beyond our control that will impact our mental health and longevity including genetics, family history and acute medical illness.
-However, the odds are we will be around for a few more election cycles.
+The average retirement age of a physician is between 67 and 74 years old.
+Of those physicians who leave full-time work, 40% will continue with part-time medical practice.
+The overall average life expectancy in the U.S. is 79.3 years (females, 81.6 years; males, 76.9 years).
+That means life will end for 50% of all adults at that age.
+However, 50% will continue to live, maybe for many more years.
+College graduates also tend to have a greater than eight-year life expectancy over their counterparts (making up a significant portion of the latter half on the Gaussian curve).

 - Reduced schedules of brain activity (going through the motion)

 - Weakened neuromodulatory control

 - Negative learning (lack of input)

 These combined components may produce “negative” brain plasticity and decrease in function.

 The hippocampus and parahippocampal area, key memory regions of the brain, have been shown to decrease in size with age—a normal occurrence (Raz et al., 1998).
 White matter changes in the brain have also been seen on MRI studies with increasing memory loss (Madden et al., 2009).